caolan/async/README.md

 : Creates a continuation with some arguments already applied, a useful shorthand when combined with other flow control functions.

+### Utils

+log
+: Logs the result of an async function to the console.

+dir
+: Logs the result of an async function to the console using console.dir

 ### forEach(arr, iterator, callback)